mowal/Imputation_Paper/README.md

 # Imputation_Paper

-This is the code repository for the paper 'Characeterization of imputation models for toxicity prediction' by Walter et al.
+This is the code repository for the paper 'Analysis of the benefits of imputation models over traditional QSAR models for toxicity prediction' by Walter et al.

 The original and processed data files can be found in [Data](Data).